 It’s the intersection of their pain and suffering that brings them together.
 Finch allows Violet a safe space to open up and grieve as much as she wants.
 He makes her talk about the trauma she had been hiding from the world.

 Although the book is known and loved for the relationship between Theodore and Violet, the focus stays to be on mental illness.
 Very few books portray mental illness the way this book does.
 Many books promise to talk about mental illness, but right after a few pages, the characters and the storyline overpowers the intention of talking about mental illness.
 But Jennifer Niven managed to make the book more than just the protagonists falling in love with each other.
 This also came across as a bit overwhelming for some readers.
 After a certain point, both Finch and Violet become more about their illnesses than individuals.
 It’s difficult to look at them without looking at their illnesses and sufferings.
 Their personalities somehow get lost in the whirlwind of pain, guilt, and trauma.
 And although the reader can choose to complain about this, I feel Jennifer Niven took the risk to make it as real as she could.
-She didn’t shy away from writing Violet and Theodore in the most honest manner possible."What we consider to be normal in society is mostly far away from ideal."
-Do you agree?
+She didn’t shy away from writing Violet and Theodore in the most honest manner possible.

 She also made it a point to show how teenagers, even after understanding their illnesses, can be extremely reserved so as to seek help.
 Theodore was aware that he had Bipolar Disorder, and it was rather important for him to seek help and get proper treatment.
 But the social norms and stigma against mental illness kept him at bay from getting any treatment.
 What we consider to be normal in society is mostly far away from ideal.
 Mental illnesses are treated as if they happen because of someone’s own personal mistakes.
 It’s an uncomfortable topic in many public groups.
 And it’s sad, because the more we talk about it, the higher will be the chances of a mentally ill person to come out and seek help.